Northampton, Western Australia: History

 The Northampton State Battery opened in 1954 and operated for about 30 years leaving large amounts of tailings stockpiled.
 Locals removed the waste to use in buildings and other construction works.
 The battery was demolished in 2010 with the remaining tailings being sealed in a containment cell.

 An investigation into lead contamination in the town commenced in 2013.
 The Northampton Lead Tailings Project aims to collect information on all land parcels around the town to determine extent of the distribution of lead tailings, which contain about 3% lead, in the area.

 In April 2021 the town suffered serious damage from Tropical Cyclone Seroja after making landfall as an Australian scale Category 3 system north of nearby Gregory.

 Heritage

 Northampton is one of the oldest towns in Western Australia, having been declared a townsite in 1864.
 It was classified as a "historic town" by the National Trust of Australia (WA) in 1993 in recognition of the important heritage buildings that have been conserved and which are still in use there.
-Notable among them are two buildings by the eminent priest architect Mgr Hawes.
+Notable among them are two buildings by the priest-architect Monsignor John Hawes.
 Most important is the Church of Our Lady in Ara Coeli, built c.
 1936.
 It is a romantic Neo Gothic, hammer dressed, sandstone building with some Arts and Crafts elements.
 Next to the church is the Convent of the Sacred Heart, also by Mgr Hawes, built in 1919 in a more conventional two storied Australian style with its deep sun-shading wooden verandahs.
 Both buildings are on the Permanent Register of the State Heritage Register of Western Australia.